databrickslabs/overwatch/docs-compose/overwatch_docs/content/DataEngineer/Upgrade.md

 ---

 Sometimes upgrading from one version to the next requires a schema change.
 In these cases, the [CHANGELOG]({{%relref "ChangeLog/"%}}) will be explicit.
+Upgrades MUST be executed WITH the **new binary** and **before the pipeline is executed**.
 The general upgrade process is:
+* Adjust any Overwatch configurations and get the updated compactString from JsonUtils
 * Import the upgrade package
-* Retrieve your production workspace
-    * Should be done with the same parameters and method as the pipeline / environment that is being upgraded
+* Use the compactString of parameters to instantiate the workspace
 * Call the upgrade function for the version to which you're upgrading.

 To upgrade to version 0.4.12, the code is below.
 Note, the "buildWorkspace" function is just a helper function to